Bsquiat1/phase-3-project/README.md

 The frontend app will be available at http://localhost:3000.
 API Endpoints
 GET /exercises: Retrieve a list of all exercises.
-GET /exercises/:id: Retrieve details of a specific exercise.
-POST /workouts: Create a new workout.
+GET /exercises/:id: Retrieve details of a specific exercise POST /workouts: Create a new workout.
 GET /workouts/:id: Retrieve details of a specific workout.
 PUT /workouts/:id: Update details of a specific workout.